Andynoid/BECE-report/Report.md

 Finally, a normative theory should work under certain legal and regulatory structures.
 Current legalisation favours the traditional stockholder theory mainly because it's been the mainstream theory for many years.
 Nevertheless, stakeholder theory can be applied to the current legal and regulatory structure.
 At the same time, people has been making sound for a changing in law to give the manager more freedom on actions to favour all stakeholders instead of only shareholders.
 This then brings up doubt on the possible misusage of the new freedom granted to the managers.
 There's no guarantee that all manager or firms will action ethically under a new legal and regulatory environment.
 The issue should be solve under the common effort of both business ethics philosophers and law makers.

-Despite the challenges and debates, stakeholder theory have a rather satisfying
+Despite the challenges and debates, stakeholder theory fits into Bishops's normative theory framework.
+And in this sense, one can claim that stakeholder theory is indeed a normative theory.
+It also helps us und